paulajade17/java-api-assessment/README.md

 * Select My Workspace
 * Select the + button and select create from template "REST API basics"

-### GET Request ###
+### GET Requests ###
 #### Get All Coffees ####
 * Set the request type to GET
 * Enter the URL for the endpoint https://localhost:8080/api/coffees
-* Click send to send the request and retrieve the list of coffees.
+* Click send to send the request and retrieve the list of coffees

 #### Get All Coffees sorted by price ####
 * Set the request type to GET
 * Enter the URL for the endpoint https://localhost:8080/api/coffees?sortBy=price
-* Click send to send the request and retrieve the list of coffees.
+* Click send to send the request and retrieve the list of coffees by price

 #### Get Coffee by ID ####
+* Set the request type to GET
+* Enter the URL for the endpoint: http://localhost:8080/api/coffees/{id}
+* Replace {id} with the id of the coffee you want to retrieve
+* Click send to send the request and retrieve the specified coffee

 ### POST Request ###
 * Set the request type to POST
-* Enter the URL for the endpoint: http://localhost:3000/coffees
+* Enter the URL for the endpoint: http://localhost:8080/api/coffees
 * In the request body, provide the details of the new coffee in JSON format.
-The attributes, will be name, description, price and origin
+The attributes will be name, description, price and origin
 * You do not set the id as this is generated randomly
 * An example of the JSON format will be shown below
-* Once happy with the details click send to send the request and create a new coffee.
+* Once happy with the details click send to send the request and create a new coffee
 ```
 {
     "name": "Latte",